namng425/Cursor-Test/README.md

 - Pikachu and Squirtle characters that move around the container
 - Realistic physics-based collisions between all objects
 - Smooth animations optimized for performance
+- Interactive velocity controls to adjust the speed of the balls

 ## Technologies Used